Jackson Mac Low: Composition

-Chance Operations
+Chance operations

 Jackson Mac Low is known for using chance and experimentation in the production of his diastic poems.
-Mac Low engaged in projects that would extract words from the work of other poets and writers through a specific system he devised in order to produce a new poem.
+He engaged in projects that would extract words from the work of other poets and writers through a specific system he devised in order to produce a new poem.
 He would often extract these words from texts he was reading on the subway during his commutes.
-One such example is Mac Low's "Call Me Ishmael" developed from the source text, Moby Dick by Herman Melville.
-"Call Me Ishmael" is a phrase from "Loomings," the first chapter of the book.
+One such example is Mac Low's "Call Me Ishmael", developed from the source text Moby Dick by Herman Melville.
+"Call Me Ishmael" is a phrase from "Loomings", the first chapter of the book.
 Mac Low moved chronologically through the book after finding the phrase extracted from the source text, "Call Me Ishmael," and allowing the first letter of each word in each stanza to spell out "Call Me Ishmael."
 Additionally, he played with the repetition of the letter "L" in the third and fourth word of each stanza by allowing the fourth word to repeat the third.
 For example, the poem starts with the line "Circulation.
-And long long" spelling out the first part of the source-text phrase, "Call."
+And long long", spelling out the first part of the source-text phrase, "Call."

-Jackson Mac Low’s interest in chance operations within poetry led him to adopt new experimentation techniques during his work on the Stein series.
+Mac Low's interest in chance operations within poetry led him to adopt new experimentation techniques during his work on the Stein series.
 He used A Million Random Digits With 100,000 Normal Deviates, a book of random numbers developed to aid in the production of nuclear weapons during the Cold War, to randomly rearrange and rewrite text by Gertrude Stein in a series of poems.
 He originally discovered A Million Random Digits in 1958 and used it in work throughout his life.
-The Stein series, between 1998 and 2003 marks one of his final projects.
+The Stein series, between 1998 and 2003, marks one of his final projects.

 Despite their mechanical nature, many of these chance poems open up space for sentimentality and delicate interpretation.
 One example of this is Jackson Mac Low's "Light Poems" that consisted of sentences randomly chosen from a chart documenting different kinds of light.
-In "32nd Light Poem: In Memorandum Paul Blackburn 9-10 October1971," Mac Low uses this system of chance to pay respects to a late friend.
-The poem goes "Let me choose the kinds of light/ to light the passing of my friend."
+In "32nd Light Poem: In Memorandum Paul Blackburn 9-10 October 1971," Mac Low uses this system of chance to pay respects to a late friend.
+The poem goes: "Let me choose the kinds of light/ to light the passing of my friend."
 Although the process appears mechanical, the poems themselves reveal grief and other emotions that appear to be at odds with the process by which they were developed.